Koronadal, Philippines: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B and C. Be careful to choose the right kind.
-Many adapters for sale now are simply plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A, B and C. Check that you find the right kind.
+The vast majority of adapters available online are just plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most locations.

 March